Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Clean up existing migrations

-Within the `Migrations` folder there will four entries that were created during the initial solution skeleton creation.
+Within the `Migrations` folder there will three entries that were created during the initial solution skeleton creation.
 The last two of these should be removed.
-The first two create the `Ref` and `Hr` database schemas.
-The `Ref` is for the reference data, and `Hr` is for the master data; in some scenarios it may make sense to use only the `Hr` schema which will house both types of data.
-For this sample two schemas will be used.
+The first creates the `Hr` database schema.

 ```
 └── Migrations
-  └── 20190101-000000-create-Ref-schema.sql    <- leave
   └── 20190101-000001-create-Hr-schema.sql     <- leave
-  └── 20190101-000002-create-Ref-Gender.sql    <- remove
+  └── 20190101-000002-create-Hr-gender.sql     <- remove
-  └── 20190101-000003-create-Hr-Person.sql     <- remove
+  └── 20190101-000003-create-Hr-person.sql     <- remove
 ```

 <br/>

 ## Create Employee table

-First step is to create the `Employee` table migration script itself, following a similar naming convention to ensure it is executed (applied) in the correct order.
-This will create the migration script using a pre-defined naming convention and templated T-SQL to aid development.
+First step is to create the migration script for the `Employee` table table within the `Hr` schema following a similar naming convention to ensure it is executed (applied) in the correct order.
+This following command will create the migration script using the pre-defined naming convention and templated T-SQL to aid development.

 ```
-dotnet run scriptnew -create Hr.Employee
+dotnet run scriptnew create Hr Employee
 ```

 For the purposes of this step, open the newly created migration script and replace its contents with the following.
 Additional notes have been added to give context/purpose where applicable.